Draft Legislation to Opt Any State Out of Daylight Saving Time

-This suggested draft bill may be adopted or amended freely by lawmakers to exempt any state from DST and restore permanent Standard Time, as is federally pre-approved and best for health, safety, education, economy, environment, and civil liberty.
+This language may be adopted or amended freely by lawmakers in any state to restore permanent Standard Time by exemption from Daylight Saving Time, as is federally pre-approved and is best for health, safety, education, economy, environment, and civil liberties.

-WHEREAS the consensus of doctors, scientists, and experts in chronobiology, neurology, endocrinology, psychology, immunology, and other medical fields, and the consensus of teachers and children’s advocates, is that only permanent Standard Time provides the best and most practical conditions for the public’s sleep quality, physical health, mental well-being, roadway safety, workplace safety, workplace productivity, and learning capabilities;
+Whereas the consensus of researchers in biology, neurology, endocrinology, psychology, immunology, and other fields, and the consensus of teachers and children’s advocates, is that Standard Time provides the best conditions for sleep quality, physical health, mental well-being, safety, productivity, and learning.

-All laws and parts of laws in conflict with this act shall be repealed;
+Any laws and parts of laws in conflict with this act shall be repealed.